Algeria Defamation Laws: A Legal Primer

-Like many countries today, Alergia is in the midst of a nation-wide political battle for defamation reform.
-Currently, Algerian defamation law provisions include substantial monetary fines plus imprisonment.
+As of 2015, Algeria is in the midst of a defamation reform.
+Currently, Algeria defamation laws allow for substantial monetary fines and imprisonment.

-Articles 144 b, 144 b.1, and 146 punish anyone who offends the President, the Parliament, the military, or any other public institution with imprisonment of one to three years and/or 100,000 to 1 million dinars [US$1400 to 14,000].
-The same sanctions apply to the managers and editors of the publication in which the offense appeared, as well as to the publication itself.
-These sanctions double with recidivism.
+Articles 144 b, 144 b.1, and 146 of the Algerian legal code delineates punishments for offending the President, the Parliament, the military or any other public institution.
+What is the punishment?
+One to three years in prison and/or 100,000 to 1 million dinar fine [US$1400 to 14,000].
+The same sanctions apply to media executives and publications.
+Punishments double for recidivist offenders.

 Algerian Defamation Laws Favor Public Officials Over Private Individuals

-Article 298 punishes defamation towards private individuals with a fine of 5,000 to 50,000 dinars and/or five days to six months in prison.
+Article 298 of the Algerian code punishes defamation of private individuals with a fine of 5,000 to 50,000 dinars and/or five days to six months in prison.
 Defamation with the intent to incite intolerance toward members of racial or religious groups is punishable by imprisonment of one month to one year and/or a fine of 10,000 to 100,000 dinars.

 Defamation Law Reform In Algeria

-On December 14, 2011, Algerian lawmakers approved a new media law critics say will impede freedom of expression.
-Advocates of the current Algerian libel statutes say the law restricts journalists from undermining Algeria’s sovereignty, national identity, economy and security, and thus the justification in their minds for fines up to USD $3,900 and jail time.
-Opponents to the current statues, however, are urging the government to make the media laws more protective of increasingly internationally accepted freedom of expression standards.
+On December 14, 2011, Algerian lawmakers approved a controversial media law.
+Advocates of the current Algerian libel statutes say the law restricts journalists from undermining Algeria’s sovereignty, national identity, economy and security.
+However, opponents to the latest set of Algeria defamation law updates, are urging officials to work towards more free speech friendly standards.